.jpg/v1/fill/w_320,h_320/file.jpg)

 NOW TO START COOKING!!!!

 5.)
-I used a non stick pan for this over Medium Heat and I sprayed it with Pam just to be safe.
+I used a nonstick stick pan for this over Medium Heat and I sprayed it with Pam just to be safe.
 You will be making one pancake at a time because these can be pretty large.

 6.)
-Pour or ladle a 1/4 of the batter into a separate bowl and add 1 cup of the shredded cabbage.
+Pour or ladle 1/4 of the batter into a separate bowl and add 1 cup of the shredded cabbage.

 7.)
 Next, add 1 tablespoon of the Tenkasu (or panko) to the batter along with 1 egg and 1 tablespoon of the Beni Shoga (pickled ginger) and mix well.
 You want to get a lot of air in this if possible.